Kogl1n/Computerized-Tomography/README.md

 # Computerized-Tomography
-Matlab Code for performing the Backprojection of a crescend-shaped object needed for Computerized-Thomography (CT).
+Matlab Code for performing the Filtered Backprojection (FBP), Fourier-Domain Reconstruction Algorithm and Alegebraic Reconstruction Technique (ART) of a crescend-shaped object needed for Computerized-Thomography (CT).
+For further information on the mathematical background, please read https://en.wikipedia.org/wiki/Tomographic_reconstruction and https://en.wikipedia.org/wiki/Algebraic_reconstruction_technique or https://en.wikipedia.org/wiki/Kaczmarz_method.

 ## Note:
 The main obstacle was that the discrete circular convolution has negative indices whereas our initial implementation just shifted the values to the right, which lead to a flawed but somehow recognizable result.